sobhapatri/ROSMASTER-X3-Lidar-based-Mapping-and-Navigation-of-Autonomous-Mobile-Robot/README.md

 - 📍 Successfully mapped a multi-room indoor space using GMapping and RTAB.
 - 🚗 Demonstrated reliable single-point and multi-point autonomous navigation.
 - 🔁 Real-time replanning and obstacle avoidance with dynamic costmap updates.
-- 🧩 Integrated hardware, SLAM, sensor fusion, path planning, and feedback visualization in a unified system.
+- 🧩 Integrated software-hardware, SLAM, sensor fusion, path planning, and feedback visualization in a unified system.

 ---